dmacvicar/dmacvicar.github.io.old/_posts/2006-06-12-gnash-truecrypt-spca5xx-webcam-drivers-packages-for-suse-10-1.markdown

 layout: post
 title: gnash, truecrypt, spca5xx webcam drivers packages for SUSE 10.1
 date: '2006-06-12'
-tags:
+categories:
-- newsuse
+  - SUSE
-- suse
+  - Software
 ---

 ![SUSE Logo][9] I have been playing a lot with the [OpenSUSE build service][7].
 I can only say that it rocks.
 I can also say the [KMP standard][8] to do kernel modules is also great, so kudos for the SUSE kernel team.